Problems With Cervical Mucus

 Abnormal mucus may do the following:

 Not change at ovulation (usually because of an infection), making pregnancy unlikely

-However, whether problems with cervical mucus cause infertility is unclear.
-If they do, they probably do so only in women who have chronic cervicitis or a cervix that has been narrowed by treatment for a precancerous abnormality of the cervix ( cervical dysplasia).
+However, problems with cervical mucus rarely impair fertility significantly, except in women who have chronic cervicitis or a cervix that has been narrowed by treatment for a precancerous abnormality of the cervix (cervical dysplasia).

 Treatment of cervical mucus problems may include placing semen directly in the uterus to bypass the mucus (intrauterine insemination), doing in vitro (test tube) fertilization, and treating any infections that are identified.
 Whether using assisted reproductive techniques increases pregnancy rates is unclear.